mnogom/brokers.ed/zmq-push-pull--1-many/README.md

 # ZMQ Push/Pull

-In this case we start 10 producers and 1 producer in one network.
+In this case we start 1 producer and 10 consumers in one network.
 They will make connection with ZMQ over TCP protocol on port `5556` (setup in .env)

 # Usage